The Landscape of Memorization in LLMs: Mechanisms, Measurement, and Mitigation: Memorization at different stages

-\textbf{Distillation} is another common technique used in modern ML pipelines \citep{hinton2015distilling, zhao-etal-2022-compressing}, where a small `student' model is trained on data produced by a larger `teacher' model (typically logits). \citet{chaudhari2025cascadingadversarialbiasinjection} show that bias injected adversarially into teacher models can be amplified in student models via distillation.
+\textbf{Distillation} is another common technique used in modern ML pipelines \citep{hinton2015distilling, zhao-etal-2022-compressing}, where a small `student' model is trained on data produced by a larger `teacher' model (typically logits). \alexAA{Chaudhari, et. al.}~\citet{chaudhari2025cascadingadversarialbiasinjection} showed that bias injected adversarially into teacher models can be amplified in student models via distillation.
 This naturally suggests that memorization can propagate between teacher and student models, but this has not been formally analyzed.

+Table~\ref{table-stage-revised} aims to frame memorization not as a single failure, but as a dynamic risk that transforms across the LLM lifecycle.
+The challenges are structured to show this evolution: the risk is first introduced during pre-training due to data integrity issues like semantic duplication; reshaped into concentrated `memorization circuits' during fine-tuning; incentivized by the reward model during RLHF; and finally, propagated as a form of inheritance through distillation.
+This strategic breakdown clarifies that different stages present unique vulnerabilities, demanding tailored research directions, from scalable data sanitization at the start to auditable reward models at the end.
+This specification of research challenges intends to reveal that effective mitigation cannot be a single, post-hoc fix but requires a comprehensive defense with targeted interventions at every phase of a model's creation.

 Characterizing memorization across training phases requires understanding the mechanisms by which information is encoded, retained, or discarded.
 Although memorization tends to intensify in later training stages, the degree to which it can be attenuated or reversed remains an open question.
 With the increasing prevalence of fine-tuned models, it is also unclear how established memorization scaling laws extend to domain-adapted settings.
 Moreover, the relative contributions of training dynamics versus fine-tuning objectives to overall memorization behavior are not yet well understood.